perlmonger42/hex-cpp/README.md

 Included in this project are these components:

 - Three different bitset implementations, for representing subsets of {0..63}, {0..127}, and {0..191} respectively.
+These are called quadsets, because they use 1, 2, or 3 quadword (uint64\_t) data members.
-- The `CellSet` class, which wraps a bitset with Hex-specific methods to represent sets of Hex cells.
+- The `cellset` class, which wraps a quadset with Hex-specific methods to represent sets of Hex cells.
 - The `Board` class, which represents a game configuration.